AI vs Human Customer Service: 2024 Comparative Analysis

 1. Dialogflow

 Dialogflow, developed by Google, is a popular platform for building conversational interfaces.
 It uses NLP to understand user intent and provides a visual interface for designing conversation flows.
-Dialogflow integrates seamlessly with other Google services, such as Google Assistant and Firebase.
+Dialogflow integrates with other Google services, such as Google Assistant and Firebase.

 Key Features: